aneilbaboo/markdown-components/README.md

 | nesting   |  yes        | no                     | yes                 |
 | HOCs      |  yes        | no                     | yes                 |

-JSX-markdown libraries aren't suitable because React interpolation expressions are Javascript.
+JSX-markdown libraries aren't suitable because React interpolated expressions are Javascript.
 I.e., you'd need to eval user-generated javascript either on your server or another user's browser.
 You could try evaluating such code in a sandboxed environment, but it's inefficient and asynchronous.
 The need for asynchronous evaluation rules out using a sandbox like [jailed](https://github.com/asvd/jailed) in a React client, since React rendering requires synchronous execution.

-In this package, interpolation expressions, like `{ a.b }`, are not evaluated, so there is no script injection vulnerability, and inteprolation is a simple synchronous function.
-End-users only have access to variables you provide in a context object.
+In this package, expressions, like `{ a.b }` or `{ foo(a) }` are restricted to a context object and a set of developer defined functions, so there is no script injection vulnerability.
+Authors of this markdown work inside a developer-defined sandbox.

 ## API